danparizher/OCR-Chess/README.md

 - **Versatile Compatibility**:
   - Works with Chess960 (Fischer Random Chess) and other 8x8 variants.
   - Handles digital interfaces, offline games, and even images of physical boards.
-- **Automatic Board & Piece Detection**: Identifies chessboard regions and recognizes pieces using template matching.
+- **Automatic Board & Piece Detection**: Identifies chessboard regions and recognizes pieces using a Convolutional Neural Network (CNN).
 - **FEN Generation & Analysis**: Converts positions to FEN and uses the Stockfish engine for best move suggestions.
 - **Visual Overlay**: Displays suggested moves directly on the screen.
 - **Perspective Handling**: Works for both white and black perspectives.